 While neither an LPN/LVN nor an RN designates a population or clinical specialty, a nurse practitioner is required to do so.
-The national certification exams administered by The American Nurses Credentialing Center (ANCC) are specific to specialty areas, and an NP student will select his or her specialty area fairly early in the education process.
-A portion of courses and clinical hours must be oriented towards the specialty area.
-Specialties include: acute care, adult, family, gerontologic, pediatric, psychiatric and mental health and diabetic management.
-Designating a specialty means taking courses specific to the specialty area, and taking clinical assignments in these areas.
+The national certification exams administered by The American Nurses Credentialing Center (ANCC) are specific to specialty areas, and an NP student can select his or her specialty area fairly early in the education process.
+A portion of courses and clinical hours

 The requirements the agencies set include: completing a graduate level nurse practitioner program at either the master's or doctoral level that includes courses specific to the student's specialty area, being licensed as an RN, completing 500+ clinical hours of practical experience, and passing the national NCLEX examination.
 The examinations are typically given several times a year around the country, and many specialty area examinations are now offered online.

-Once evidence of meeting the requirements is provided, and the examination is passed, the agency will confer the certification to the applicant.
+Once evidence of meeting the requirements is provided, and the examination is passed, the agency can confer the certification to the applicant.